 - Advertising rates.

 - Circulation - the number of copies sold.
-Look for circulation figures verified by ABC (Audit Bureau of Circulation).
+Look for circulation figures verified by ABC (Audit Bureau of Circulations).

 - Readership - a much higher figure than circulation, as a whole family or office may read a single copy.